brunovskyy/ww-vueflow-canvas/README.md

 - ✅ Verify `connectableNodes` is `true`
 - ✅ Check that source and target node IDs exist
 - ✅ Ensure you're dragging from source handle (blue dot)
+- ✅ Try increasing `handleProximityRadius` if handles are hard to find

 ### Canvas Not Panning/Zooming
 - ✅ Verify `zoomEnabled` is `true`